-TC Transcontinental Packaging offers a variety of flexible packaging products and services and is specialized in recycling, extrusion, lamination, printing and converting.
+TC Transcontinental Packaging offers a variety of flexible packaging products and services and is specialized in extrusion, printing, lamination, converting and recycling.

 Our Packaging Sector provides a wide range of flexible plastic packaging products, including rollstock, forming and non-forming films, shrink films and bags, banana tree bags, greenhouse and mulch films, die cut lids, labels, advanced coatings, as well as bags and pouches in various styles and sizes, including stand-up pouches, flat bottom bags and quad seal bags.